 Immune Function: Bio-Three has been shown to modulate immune function and the inflammatory response after only two weeks by increasing the production of the anti-inflammatory cytokine, IL-10, and downregulating the pro-inflammatory cytokine, TNF-alpha11.
 It has also demonstrated potential for reducing allergies.

 As a consumer, perhaps the most important aspect of Bio-Three is its demonstrated stability at room temperature and ability to survive the high acidity of the stomach.
 This means refrigeration is not necessary when storing the capsules.
-These factors, in combination with the solid clinical research, makes Bio-Three a particularly attractive probiotic blend for a wide variety of conditions.
+These factors, in combination with the solid clinical research, makes Bio-Three a particularly attractive probiotic blend for a wide variety of conditions and digestive health.
 Clearly, the current “get as many strains in a capsule as possible” approach is not necessarily the most beneficial.
 It is more important to seek out evidence-based strains when choosing a probiotic.

 Every Great Probiotic needs a Great Prebiotic